Adding Trivy Scans to Our CI Pipeline

 restartPolicy: OnFailure

-This scans all images currently deployed and sends a report.
-If new CVEs are found, we get a notification.
+This scans everything currently deployed and sends a report.
+New CVEs trigger a notification.

 What to do about false positives

-Trivy sometimes reports vulnerabilities that don't actually affect your application.
+Trivy sometimes flags vulnerabilities that don't actually affect your application.

-Example: A CVE in curl command-line tool.
-If your application uses libcurl (the library) but doesn't call the curl binary, the CVE might not apply.
+Example: a CVE in the curl command-line tool.
+If your app uses libcurl (the library) but never calls the curl binary, the CVE might not apply.

-Or a CVE in PostgreSQL client libraries when you're not using PostgreSQL.
+Or a CVE in PostgreSQL client libraries when you don't use PostgreSQL.

 For these, use .trivyignore: